Chapter Sixty One IV

 Biker, “Deal, if the ninja is dead, we’re outta here.”

 “Read the paper, watch the news.
 That should satisfy you.
 If it doesn’t, I really don’t give a crap.
-You and fat boy over there will be very closely monitored, and occasionally reminded.
+You and fat boy over there will be monitored and occasionally reminded.
 Don’t look for anyone, you won’t see them.
 If you get the urge for excitement, try bungee jumping.
 If you fuck up, I will personally see to it you bungee jump off a bridge without the bungee.
 Are you keeping up?”

 Biker, “I got it.”